BALL-Project/ball_contrib/README.md

 Available CMake options:
  - SKIP_QTWEBENGINE
-   Do not build the module QtWebEngine (Required for PresentaBALL).
+   Do not build Qt5 module QtWebEngine (required only for PresentaBALL).
 This extremely speeds up building Qt5.

 If the build process as given in the above example succeeds, the following directory will contain the installation of third-party dependencies:
  - ball_contrib/build/install

 It can be used to build BALL by specifying the absolute path of this install directory using one of the following CMake variables available from the BALL project: